AlbaXIII/slant-api/README.md

 - Turn debug to 'False' in settings.py.

 In Heroku;

+**NB - Heroku deployment flagged an error with undefined python versions, however after appending a .python-version file to the root of the project, the deployment failed with a duplicate version error.
+Checking back to the CI DRF Module, the error was present there as well.
+As the current deployment is stable, the warning will remain upon deplyment**

 - Log in or register, then click 'create app'.
 - In the new app menu, click on deploy.